Mike26372/reusable_UI_component/README.md

 ```
 npm install
 ```
-One all dependencies have been installed (may take a minute to install all React dependencies), please run:
+Once all dependencies have been installed (may take a minute to install all React dependencies), please run:
 ```
 npm start
 ```